Nepal Tours 2019

 BOTH trips use Classic Enfield 500cc Bulletts, and include the bike rental, all fuel, all accommodation, most meals, 4×4 back-up vehicle, excellent (& essential!)
 Royal Enfield Mechanic and 3 more Nepalese support crew.
-We hope to acquire some brand new Enfield “Himalaya” motorcycles at some point in the future.
+We now have to the option to use the brand new, Enfield “Himalaya” motorcycles.
+We used these on the 2018 tour.

-Where a group of riders are interested (for example the group from Iceland), the trip can be customised to suit your preferences, in terms of duration, comfort level or exact destinations.
+Where a group of riders are interested, the trip can be customised to suit your preferences, in terms of duration, comfort level or exact destinations.

 (For existing Bike Tours customers, those known to enjoy a higher level of adventure & challenge, we’re also considering a “recce” tour into the little visited regions in the East of Nepal.
 Contact me if this appeals to you)